Dash0 Raises $110M Series B at $1B Valuation

 The best time to invest in all of this is well before you need it.
 Your future self, debugging a production incident with well-structured context-rich logs and a trace ID to follow, will be immensely grateful.

-For further reading, check out the Monolog documentation and the OpenTelemetry PHP documentation.
+For further reading, check out the Monolog documentation, the OpenTelemetry PHP documentation, and our logging best practices article.

 Thanks for reading!